 (1) The Environmental Regulation Commission shall adopt a unified statewide methodology for the delineation of the extent of wetlands as defined in s.
 373.019(25) 373.019(22).
 This methodology shall consider regional differences in the types of soils and vegetation that may serve as indicators of the extent of wetlands.
 This methodology shall also include provisions for determining the extent of surface waters other than wetlands for the purposes of regulation under s.
-373.019(25) 373.019(25) 373.019(25) and the definition in s.
-373.019(25) 373.019(25) and the adopted wetland methodology shall be binding on the department, the water management districts, local governments, and any other governmental entities.
+373.414.
+This methodology shall not become effective until ratified by the Legislature.
+Subsequent to legislative ratification, the wetland definition in s.
+373.019(25) 373.019(22) and the adopted wetland methodology shall be binding on the department, the water management districts, local governments, and any other governmental entities.
 Upon ratification of such wetland methodology, the Legislature preempts the authority of any water management district, state or regional agency, or local government to define wetlands or develop a delineation methodology to implement the definition and determines that the exclusive definition and delineation methodology for wetlands shall be that established pursuant to s.
 373.019(25) 373.019(22) and this section.
 Upon such legislative ratification, any existing wetlands definition or wetland delineation methodology shall be superseded by the wetland definition and delineation methodology established pursuant to this chapter.
 Subsequent to legislative ratification, a delineation of the extent of a surface water or wetland by the department or a water management district, pursuant to a formal determination under subsection (2), or pursuant to a permit issued under this part in which the delineation was field-verified by the permitting agency and specifically approved in the permit, shall be binding on all other governmental entities for the duration of the formal determination or permit.
 All existing rules and methodologies of the department, the water management districts, and local governments, regarding surface water or wetland definition and delineation shall remain in full force and effect until the common methodology rule becomes effective.
 However, this shall not be construed to limit any power of the department, the water management districts, and local governments to amend or adopt a surface water or wetland definition or delineation methodology until the common methodology rule becomes effective.